csci265-team/HiddenFrame/documentation/design.md

 </details>
 <br>

-**Decoded embedded image with a hidden image payload**
+#### Decoded embedded image with a hidden image payload

-#### Description: After a privileged user submits a key for an embedded image, the system verifies the key.
+After a privileged user submits a key for an embedded image, the system verifies the key.
 A valid `Client-ID` authorization token, formatted as `Client-ID <clientID>` and a valid Key token, is required to authenticate the user and validate the key.
 If valid, the hidden image within the image is returned; otherwise, an error message is provided.

 #### Endpoint:
 <details>